Strengthening Governance

 - Each Director and Executive Officer conducts evaluation interviews with independent outside evaluators after the end of the fiscal year to discuss the challenges undertaken and achievements made.

 - After the results of the independent outside evaluation are confirmed by the General Managers of each Headquarters, the Representative Director, Chief Executive Officer and the Managing Executive Officer in charge of Human Resource Department determine the basic remuneration concept for each individual based on the independent outside evaluation, and the NR&E Committee approves these contents.
-Based on the approved principles, the Representative Director, Chief Executive Officer and Managing Executive Officer in charge of the Human Resource Department engage in discussions to make the final decision on individual basic remunerations.
+Based on the approved principles by the NR&E Committee, the Representative Director, Chief Executive Officer and Managing Executive Officer in charge of the Human Resource Department engage in discussions to make the final decision on individual basic remunerations.

 (2)Stock remuneration (BIP trust) (2015 and onward)